plambert/guard.cr/README.md

 end
 ```

-That's it—just put `guard` in front of the value in the assignment, and if the value is
+That’s it—just put `guard` in front of the value in the assignment, and if the value is
 `false` or `nil` then the macro will return from the method immediately.

 If instead you want to raise an exception, create an Exception in a block: